attackgnome/attackgnome/README.md

 I'm interested in collaberating on open source projects in python and R.

-Feel free to ask me about my experience in the petroleum industry and how I see open source tools being used in that sphere.
+Feel free to ask me about my experience in the energy industry and how I see open source tools being used in that sphere.